Taibe, Galilee: Roman and Byzantine empires

-Crusader period
+Crusaders and Caliphates

 During the Crusader period there was a castle here called (Le) Forbelet (in medieval Arabic: 'Afrabala).
 It was probably Hospitaller and dependent on nearby Belvoir.
 Yaqut (1179–1229) noted about the village, which he called Afrabala: "A place in the Jordan Ghaur (or low-land), near Baisan and Tabariyyah."

 In July 1182 the castle was the background of the pitched large-scale Battle of Forbelet between Baldwin IV and Saladin.
 The castle was sacked by Saladin in 1183, and occupied by the Muslims besieging Belvoir in 1187-88.
 Parts of the castle keep's basement still survive, as do other installations from the Crusader period.
 Recent excavations indicate that new buildings were constructed alongside the partially destroyed Crusader castle in Mamluk and Ottoman times.

-Ottoman period
+Ottoman Empire

 Taibe was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers under the name of Tayyibat al-Ism as being in the Nahiya of Shafa of the Liwa of Lajjun.
 It had a population of 13 Muslim households and paid taxes on wheat, barley, summer crops, and goats or beehives; a total of 5,300 Akçe.
 Pierre Jacotin named the village Taibeh on his map from 1799.

 In 1870–1871 an Ottoman census listed the village as Tayiba-i Zu'bi, after its resident clan, in the nahiya (sub-district) of Shafa al-Shamali.
 In 1875, the French explorer Victor Guérin visited the village and described it as poor, but formerly an important city, while in 1882 the Palestine Exploration Fund's Survey of Western Palestine described Taibe as: "A straggling village, of moderate size, lying on flat ground, and containing several good stone houses.
 There is one in the middle of the village, belonging to the Sheikh, which is larger than the rest."